 Please contact the Health Office at email@example.com.

-Students requiring any daily or long-term medications that need to be taken during school hours must have a form completed by a parent and the physician requesting and granting permission for administration by the nurse.
+Students requiring any daily or long-term medications that need to be taken during school hours must have a form completed by a parent and the physician requesting and granting permission for administration by the nurse/medical assistant.

 Medications must be sent to the school in the original container and will be stored in a locked cabinet in the health office.
 All medications must be kept with the nurse; special exceptions are made on an individual basis.
 For instance, students diagnosed with asthma and requiring inhaler treatment may be allowed to carry their inhaler.
+Students diagnosed with a severe allergy which may result in anaphylaxis are allowed to carry their epi-pen.
+Diabetic students are permitted to carry necessary supplies related to diabetes management.
 Special permission for this is granted when the parent and physician complete the appropriate supplemental form, which will be maintained on file in the Health Office.
 Permission forms for this purpose may be requested from the Health Office.

 Required Health Forms